Laf111/WiiUFtpServer/README.md

 # WiiUFtpServer
+**Based on ftpiiu but with the following issues fixed :
+- connections failures and crashs
+- files timestamps
+- remove the one slot limitation on upload and unlock up to 8 simultaneous transfers (download/upload)
-**A new fork of ftpiiu that fixes files injection, display files timestamps correctly and much more faster than the original software.**
+- much more faster than the original**

 <p align="center">
   <img src="WiiUFtpServer.png">
 </p>

-It **fixes remaining files injection failures** when using ftp-everywhere.

 Few games such as WWHD check the save files'rights and refuse to import them if permissions rights are not set using IOSUHAX_FSA_ChangeMode.

-It comes with some **extra features** :
+WiiuFtpServer comes also with some **extra features** :

 - **support Wiiu PRO and Wiimote controllers**
 - **you can choose to disable or enable the power saving feature**